 The purpose of the Project is to complete design of three to five top priority shoreline restoration projects at the public piers.
 Because of the benefits to the lakes' ecology, designs are expected to place a strong emphasis on the use of vegetative or bioengineering stabilization techniques.
 Access management will also be part of the designs.
-Restoration will improve the ecological function, habitat quality, and long-term stability at the project site and provide water quality benefits to the Lake.
+Restoration will improve the ecological function, habitat quality, and water quality at the Lake, as well as improve visitor safety, user experience, and long-term stability at the project sites.